A lack of public confidence and some damaging press stories have renewed the FCA's focus on conduct, including non-financial misconduct.

 Key questions to ask

-• Are temperature checks been taken, measuring employee culture regularly?
+- Are temperature checks being taken, and is employee culture being measured regularly?

-• Is it clear about what good behaviour looks like?
+- Is it clear what good behaviour looks like?

-The FCA considers that the SMCR provides it with an additional tool to encourage cultural change in firms.
-The way that Senior Managers tackle cases of non-financial misconduct may be relevant to the FCA's assessment of an individual’s fitness and propriety.
+The FCA considers the SMCR an additional tool to encourage cultural change in firms.
+The way Senior Managers tackle cases of non-financial misconduct may be relevant to the FCA's assessment of an individual’s fitness and propriety.

 The FCA expectation is that Senior Managers should play a key part in encouraging healthy cultures and that there needs to be appropriate leadership to address non-financial misconduct.